Yareda21/react_native_expo/react_native_class/README.md

 -   [ ] UI is responsive and works on different screen sizes
 -   [ ] Theme switching works correctly on all screens
 -   [ ] Form inputs are properly styled and accessible
+-   [ ] Protected route redirects to login when not authenticated
+-   [ ] Successful login navigates to protected dashboard

 ## Resources